 Next year, we again prepared for her Christmas gifts one of which had bigger size than last year, so I asked her to hang a bigger bag on the balcony.
 In the morning, she absolutely found her Christmas gifts which fit the bag perfectly.
 She smiled and was excited as last time, but her eyes this time filled with questions: “How did you know, Mom that I needed a bigger bag for the gifts?”

 With our girl’s growth, the gifts from her Grandpa Christmas have become bigger and more expensive, from pencils, winter coat to pianos, to a brand new car (for both her and me) this year.
 At the same time there have been fewer and fewer layers covering the myth of Christmas or Grandpa Christmas.
 Especially after my daughter and I came to Nova Scotia, Canada, we are exploring the tradition and culture of Atlantic Christmas Seasons.
 However, nobody among our three has pointed the secret out.

 Keeping it silently and harmoniously has become part of the life we all built up particularly for our daughter (though my husband and I divorced several years ago).
-No matter at her childhood, at teens, 20s, 30s…… and 80s, she can always ask: “Mom and Dad do you know if Grandpa Christmas will send me gifts this year?”
-We will continuously answer her: “Grandpa Christmas always knows if you have been good or naughty.”
+No matter at her childhood, at teens, 20s, 30s…… and 80s, she can always ask: “Mom and Dad do you know if Grandpa Santa will send me gifts this year?”
+We will continuously answer her: “Grandpa Santa always knows if you have been good or naughty.”

 The secret, the mysterious feelings and our love will be with her for long.

 Dec.
 18, 2008